calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 3. **Create** the target table if necessary, or **truncate** the target table if necessary
 3. Run a `copy` command in Snowflake to **load** the data

-We could imagine wrapping these steps in a reusable function, like so:
+You could imagine wrapping these steps in a reusable function, like so:

 (We'll go over the pertinent bits below)